Emotional Health and Wellbeing

 Chat Health - provides young people and families with a confidential text service by the school nursing team.
 Available Monday to Friday 9am – 4.30pm for help about a range of issues.
 Text a school nurse on 07507 333356.

-A recent report from Healthwatch Suffolk, highlights the emotional challenges young people face when navigating their way through school.
-They surveyed more than 6,800 people aged 11 to 18 about important issues including self-harm, cyber-bullying, sleep problems and the difficulties young people have in finding the right support to help them cope.
+Almost 14,0000 young people aged 11-19 were surveyed in 2017 and 2018 about important issues including self-harm, cyber-bullying, sleep problems and the difficulties young people have in finding the right support to help them cope.

 The report was commissioned through the Suffolk Children’s Emotional Wellbeing Group as part of work to deliver the Suffolk Emotional Wellbeing Transformation Plan (EWB2020).